abdullah1212121/Smart-Garbage-Monitoring-System/README.md

 Next upload the arduino script and change the BIN_ID on line 64 to the appropriate ID and upload the script.

-Finally run the following command to get the shortest path between that covers all the active bins.
+Finally run the following command to get the shortest path that covers all the active bins.

 ```
 python3 -m src.shortest_path --town_name NAME_OF_YOUR_TOWN_HERE